caseyjamesdavis/maslow-cnc-improved-z-axis/README.md

 #### Pros
 * router moves repeatably and accurately in the z-direction
 * router no longer shifts in the x and y-directions when moving in the z-direction
-* router now moves 4x faster in the z-direction
+* router now moves about 2.5x faster in the z-direction

 #### Cons
 * cost ~$150